FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/_index.md

 ## Using UCONF

-In order to merge functioning for all platforms, <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> features a configuration interface that provides product uniformity regardless of platform differences.
+In order to merge functioning for all platforms, Transfer CFT{{< TransferCFT/componentshortname  >}} features a configuration interface that provides product uniformity regardless of platform differences.

 The basic CFTUTIL services provided are: